Primary Woodblock-Printed Signature and Seal Markings

 The woodblock print SP1 is by far the most commonly encountered of all the souvenir prints.

-Many hundreds of copies were printed - numbers comparable to the most numerous prints in the major series.
+Many hundreds of copies were printed – numbers comparable to the most reprinted designs in the major series.

 The SP1 design was actually printed (exclusive of the signature and seal) using only four color-impressions: black or very dark gray (variable on same print), medium gray, green, and white.